Familiar results at French Open as Nadal, Swiatek advance

 “This whole year hasn’t been so great in terms of my tennis,” Kenin said.
 “I've had some early round exits.
 I'm just happy that I'm finally finding my rhythm and playing some good tennis again.”

-Top-seeded Djokovic didn't face a break point en route to a 6-1, 6-4, 6-1 victory over unseeded Ričardas Berankis.
-Two Italian 19-year-olds also advanced — Sinner and Lorenzo Musetti.
+The top-seeded Djokovic didn't face a break point en route to a 6-1, 6-4, 6-1 victory over unseeded Ričardas Berankis.

 Kenin blew a 3-0 lead in the opening set against the No. 28-seeded Pegula, but then began stepping into the court to take charge of rallies, especially with a backhand that produced two dozen winners.
 She hit 48 winners overall to 18 for Pegula.